PurdueNWP/M1_SU2023/Week1/README.md

 You could have all of the files in this GitHub repository copied into the home directory of your Anvil account.
 This provides tremendous convenience for your computing.
 We will update the GitHub contents weekly, and will ask you to reset the copy in your Anvil account to the new contents.

 ### a.
-Generate a *SSH Key*
+Generate a pair of *SSH Keys*

  - [![Adithya Video Demo of Generating and Using SSH Key ](http://img.youtube.com/vi/YOUTUBE_VIDEO_ID_HERE/0.jpg)](http://www.youtube.com/watch?v=YOUTUBE_VIDEO_ID_HERE "Video Title")
+ -  SSH keys provide an authentication mechanism, a secure way, for Anvil users to access the GitHub securely without the need to transmit passwords over the network.
- -  We will take the steps following this [GitHub instruction](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key)
+ - We will take the steps following this [GitHub instruction](https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent#generating-a-new-ssh-key) to generate a matching pair of private and public keys.
    -  Log into Anvil OnDemand: https://ondemand.anvil.rcac.purdue.edu/
    -  Select **Clusters** then **\>\_Anvil Shell Access**
    -  Type the following behind the command prompt: